earlvanze/MoneySheets/README.md

-# MoneyWiz to Google Sheet Exporter
+# MoneySheets: MoneyWiz to Google Sheet Exporter
 This simple script takes a .CSV file of transactions exported from <a href="https://wiz.money">MoneyWiz 2 or 3</a> and automatically appends the transactions to your own copy of this custom <a href="https://docs.google.com/spreadsheets/d/10PmGsjxMXvIMDIig1QiS-YVYxqOClZEvEu8B9Z69MeA/copy"><b>Google Sheet</b></a> I made for business bookkeeping purposes.
 No coding experience necessary.
 You just need to know how to follow directions below.